ICS491-Fall2021/covid-tracker.github.io/index.md

 ## List COVID Status

 With this COVID Tracker application, the user has the option to list their previous COVID Statuses.
+Additionally, the user can edit all inputted statuses, but we may limit this functionality in the future to only the current day.

 <img src="./images/List_Status.jpg"/>

 ## Add COVID Status

-With this COVID Tracker application, the user has the option to add their COVID Status for the day.
+With this COVID Tracker application, the user has the option to add their COVID Status for the day using the form.
+The user only needs to indicate if their status is "clear" or "not clear" and then the application will automatically record the date and time on submission of the form.

 <img src="./images/Add_Status.jpg"/>